Academany/BioAcademy-Handbook/academy_roles_and_key_personnel.md

 ## What Denotes a Guru?

 A Guru is a senior instructor.
-Gurus have 3 or more years of Academy teaching experience, making them qualified to take on students without direct supervision.
+Gurus have 2 or more years of Academy teaching experience, making them qualified to take on students without direct supervision.

 ## Who Can Be a Fab Academy Local Instructor?

-The first requirement for becoming a Fab Academy Local Instructor is to complete the Fab Academy program satisfactorily.
+The first requirement for becoming a Bio Academy Local Instructor is to complete the Bio Academy program satisfactorily.

 ### Year 1: Local Instructor with Mandatory Support and Supervision

-* Fab Academy graduates (with the recommendation of their instructor or remote Guru) are eligible to be local Fab Academy Local Instructors.
+* Bio Academy graduates (with the recommendation of their instructor or remote Guru) are eligible to be local Bio Academy Local Instructors.

 * They must have the help of a remote Guru and / or supernode support during their first year.